Eastern Sports Club: 1940–1990

 Eastern won its first trophy in club history in 1940, capturing the Senior Shield in a 2–1 victory over South China.
 Success was not permanent at Eastern who were relegated back to the Second Division not long after and did not return until the 1948–49 season.

 The 1950s saw the first period of sustained success for Eastern.
 The club won the First Division for the first time in 1955–56 and captured two Senior Shields during this decade.

 It was also during the 50s when Hong Kong football legend Lam Sheung Yee signed with Eastern and earned his debut in the First Division.
 Lam would go on to spend four separate spells at Eastern throughout his career although silverware eluded Lam during those years.

-During the 1960s and 70s, the majority of Eastern's funding came from pro-Taiwan backed groups while rivals Happy Valley received sponsorship from pro-China groups.
-An intense rivalry developed between the clubs during this period and the media referred to the derbies between them as the "Chinese Civil War."

 In the 1981–82 season the club was managed by former England captain and World Cup winner Bobby Moore.
+He helped them in winning the 1981–82 Hong Kong Senior Shield, later returned to the club as a manager in August 1982 before departing in March 1983.

-Notable English players such as 1966 World Cup winner Alan Ball and Graham Paddon played for the club in the early 80s.
+Notable English players - such as 1966 World Cup winner Alan Ball and Graham Paddon - also played for the club in the early 80s.

 Eastern's ability to attract such players was due to their large budget, funded by billionaire businessman Peter Lam.
 The strong squad were able to win two Senior Shields and a Hong Kong FA Cup in the 80s, however, they were never able to capture the First Division title.

 Eastern Dynasty

 Following the 1990–91 season, third placed club Lai Sun announced that they would be withdrawing from the First Division.
 This became the catalyst for Eastern's dynasty in the first half of the 90s as many former Lai Sun players found a home at Eastern.

 Starting with a runners up finish in 1991–92, the club then dominated Hong Kong football, winning three consecutive First Division titles between 1992 and 1995.
 During the 1993–94 and 1994–95 seasons, the club won the treble, capturing all three major trophies in both seasons.

 Unfortunately, due to a massive reduction in sponsorship revenue prior to the 1995–96 season, Eastern had to release many of their top players and were forced to sign younger, less experienced players.
 A year later, the club were relegated after a last place finish and returned to the Second Division for the first time since 1948.